The University website has useful information about understanding and calculating fees and living costs.

 Undergraduate and Graduate Medicine courses: see offer letters.

 Paid by all full time students, a contribution to the College’s everyday catering and dining facilities.
 This is part of supporting the College as a community of scholars, where the exchange of ideas and interactions often occurs over meals, as well as maintaining an essential shared facility.
 The KFC reduces the unit cost of meals and so helps to foster a collegiate atmosphere.
-Details of KFC rates on the Fees and Charges page.
+Details of KFC rates are available on the Student Centre > Fees and Charges page.

 All college accommodation is priced by bands based on the floor area of the study-bedroom, whether or not the room has en-suite bathroom facilities, and the location.